cloudflare/cloudflare-docs/content/pages/platform/limits.md

 ## Custom domains

-A Pages project can add up to a specific number of custom domains.
+Based on your Cloudflare plan type, a Pages project is limited to a specific number of custom domains.
 This limit is on a per-project basis.

 | Free | Pro | Business | Enterprise |
 | ---- | --- | -------- | ---------- |
 | 100  | 250 | 500      | 500[^1]    |

-[^1]: If you need more custom domains please contact your account team.
+[^1]: If you need more custom domains, contact your account team.

 ## Files